Tititesouris/Overcollector/README.md

 - Improve design

 #### To Do
+- Button "Go to top of the page" in collection
 - Fix display of buttons in collection on smaller screens
 - "Open a Lootbox" page where you can quickly input a couple new items
 - BUG: Only on prod server, sometimes no cosmetics at all appear (trying to replicate)